OssiPesonen/EiliumWeb/README.md

 Remember to disable registration afterwards.

+#### Disabling authentication

+In case you  do not wish to log in to the app you can disable the authentication by commenting or removing out the **resolve** and **auth** params from AngularJS routes in public/app.js

+After this you need to alter the api/authorization.js _authorize variable to just include

+    next();

+Or you can remove the authorization.authorize middlewares from the API routes.

+After this you can just go to /dashboard/ without needing to log in or change the index route to use dashboard template.

+I will be building a configuration setting for this in the nearby future.

 #### Database connection

 All inputs, configurations, hotkeys and possible entities will be saved to a MySQL database.
-I went with MySQL instead of MongoDB because I'm more familiar with it.

 I might, in a later time, write small helper functions to handle data retrieval better.

 #### Socket.io

 All Net events such as connection, disconnection and errors are transported via socket.io to AngularJS which listens to these events.
-The events then flip the connection button.
+The events then flip the connection button and notifies you of connection status.

 ## Notes